 Teva Pharmaceutical Industries Ltd. is a leading global pharmaceutical company that delivers high-quality, patient-centric healthcare solutions used by millions of patients every day.
 Headquartered in Israel, Teva is the world’s largest generic medicines producer, leveraging its portfolio of more than 1,800 molecules to produce a wide range of generic products in nearly every therapeutic area.

-The Goodwin team advising Teva was led by partner Kingsley Taft (Life Sciences) and associates Christine Walchuk, Erini Svokos, and Jennifer Ford in corporate and licensing matters and partners Marta Gross and Marta Delsignore (Intellectual Property), counsel Lindsey Wanner, law clerks Vi Tran and Beth Ashbridge, and science advisor Matthew Miner in intellectual property matters.
+The Goodwin team advising Teva was led by partner Kingsley Taft (Life Sciences) and associates Christine Walchuk, Erini Svokos, and Jennifer Ford in corporate and licensing matters and partner Marta Delsignore (Intellectual Property), counsel Lindsey Wanner, law clerks Vi Tran and Beth Ashbridge, and science advisor Matthew Miner in intellectual property matters.

 For more information on the transaction, please view the joint press release.